King Charles pays tribute to Tina Turner via Welsh Guards’ ‘The Best’ performance

 King Charles III has honoured the late Tina Turner through a show-stopping performance by the Band of the Welsh Guards.

-The legendary Queen of Rock ‘n’ Roll died on Wednesday (24 May) at the age of 83 “after a long illness in her home in Kusnacht near Zurich, Switzerland”, a statement from her representative said.
+The legendary singer died on Wednesday (24 May) at the age of 83 after a long illness.

-On Friday (26 May), the King gave the Welsh Guards permission to perform her 1989 song “The Best” during the changing of the guard on the grounds of Buckingham Palace.
+On Friday (26 May), the King gave the Welsh Guards permission to perform her 1989 song “The Best” during the changing of the guard at Buckingham Palace.

 A clip shared by Forces News via Twitter showed the group, who were joined by the First Battalion Welsh Guards Corps of Drums, playing the tune in the sun to delighted onlookers.

-The King and Tina first met in 1986, when she put on a show at the Prince’s Trust All-Star Rock Concert at London’s Wembley Stadium.
+The King and Turner first met in 1986, when she put on a show at the Prince’s Trust All-Star Rock Concert at Wembley Stadium.

 Follow The Independent’s live blog for updates.

-The song played by the Welsh Guards is also close to the Prince of Wales’s heart, as it reminds him of his mother, the late Princess Diana.
+The song played by the Welsh Guards was close to the Prince of Wales’s heart, as it reminds him of his mother, the late Princess Diana.

 In December 2021, Prince William opened up about what the singer’s music meant to him during an episode of Apple audio experience Time to Walk.